soef/ioBroker.alexa/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
+* many feature enhancements for Player and Smart Home Devices states and more, see Changelog in GitHub for all details!
+* Allow to define if Lists and Smart home devices are synced by the adapter with the Amazon Cloud at all

+### 3.14.0
+* (Apollon77) Allow to define if Lists and Smart home devices are synced by the adapter with the Amazon Cloud at all
 * (Apollon77) Enhance Smart Home Device support by adding various controllers and states.
 If in your Alexa App something is configurable which is not in ioBroker please send a debug log!
 * (Apollon77) Re-Introduce the ability to poll smart home device states in intervals, but only devices are queried that report their status proactively to Amazon-Cloud to prevent Skill developer costs! ioBroker (and OpenHab) devices are NOT queried!
 The interval can be configured but must not be lower than 60s!
 Querying is disabled by default.
 * (Apollon77) Add message to send out sequences of commands to alexa devices
+* (Apollon77) Add Info states for macAddress and WifiSSID of the Alexa devices
+* (Apollon77) Add several new states for Player for allowed actions, medium quality
+* (Apollon77) Add mediaId and also allow to set it to jump to a defined entry in the playlist
+* (Apollon77) Add Commands.sound to play a sound
-* (Apollon77) Do not set the speak-volume when executing textCommand
+* (Apollon77) Do not set the speak-volume when executing textCommand and deviceStop
-* (Apollon77) Do not set speak-volume if the volume is already as wanted
+* (Apollon77) Do not set speak-volume if the volume is already as wanted when executing commands
+* (Apollon77) update Do-Not-Disturb status once on start and with device configuration updates
+* (Apollon77) Allow to specify the title in notification commands
+* (Apollon77) When a device plays music in a group then new states in "Player"will indicate this together with the group ID
+* (Apollon77) Allow to enable and disable smart home devices - this will be synced together with the smart home state updates from the cloud if changed in the app!
 * (Apollon77) Detect Rate limit exceeded response and do one automatic request retry 10s later (plus a random part)
 * (Apollon77) Slow down the update of player status to prevent rate limit exceeded errors. initial update of the player states is delayed on startup of the adapter
+* (Apollon77) Restore character replacement for Music providers (space is now again a "-")
 * (Apollon77) Add more devices
 * (Apollon77) Optimize startup and unload handling